aiyumi/aiyumi.github.io/posts/two-new-toys-in-the-kitchen.en.md

 .. tags: Site Updates
 .. date: 2018-12-08 21:42:22

 In my [post about ramen](/en/blog/p3-food-ramen), I had talked about some of the obstacles I face in the kitchen, and that cooking isn't my cup of tea.
-But as evidenced by that post itself, sometimes crazy things happen when I decide to make something different...
+But as evidenced by that post itself, sometimes crazy things happen when I decide to do something different... <!--teaser_end-->

 My biggest problem is still my insecurity when dealing with the stove.
 But then, it occurred to me that I had no problem operating the coffee maker and the rice cooker, two electric appliances.
 So, I decided to research about other kinds of electric pans to see if they could be something for me.